 How do I protect my Stash account?

-We recommend that you keep your Stash account secure by always logging out after use.
-In fact, we automatically log you out of the app after periods of inactivity and require you to enter your passcode to get back in.
+We also recommend always logging out after use.
+We automatically log you out of the app after periods of inactivity and require you to enter your passcode to get back in.